elastic/elasticsearch-rails/elasticsearch-model/README.md

 ### The Elasticsearch client

 The module will set up a [client](https://github.com/elasticsearch/elasticsearch-ruby/tree/master/elasticsearch), connected to `localhost:9200`, by default.
-You can access and use it normally:
+You can access and use it as any other `Elasticsearch::Client`:

 ```ruby
 Article.__elasticsearch__.client.cluster.health